simongreene02/TileGame/README.md

 ### Level Generation (using Prim)

-Reason I chose Prim, is to be able to quickly generate mazes where it is possible to navigate between any two (non-wall) points.
+The reason I chose the Prim algorithm, is to be able to quickly generate mazes where it is possible to navigate between any two (non-wall) points.
 (Expand later)

 ### Game Features

-Full movement
+- Full movement
-Collision detection
+- Collision detection
-Moving sprites with walk cycle
+- Moving sprites with walk cycle
-Level switching
+- Level switching

+### Planned Features

+- Procedurally generated metadata files on mazes
+- Other objects and obstacles, such as levers that must be pulled in order to unlock a door.

 ## Technical description

-Dependency Injection using Guice
+- Dependency Injection using Guice
-Immutability on objects where possible
+- Immutability on objects where possible
-Factory pattern
+- Factory pattern

 ## Tests